pkhuong/Napa-FFT3/README.md

 _vec_ is converted, if necessary, to a simple array of complex doubles.
 Its inverse DFT is then re-expressed, destructively as a half-size DFT of complex doubles.
+The procedure can only work correctly when the output is purely real: even if we're only interested in the real component, it will be distorted by any non-zero imaginary value.

 Example: